 Heritage Revitalization Agreement Policy Refresh

-On May 30, 2022, Council endorsed pausing work on the Heritage Revitalization Agreement (HRA) Policy Refresh program in response to significant staff resource challenges as well as backlog of projects that proceeded more slowly than usual during the pandemic.
-As such, the broader community consultation which was scheduled as the next phase of the HRA Refresh program will be delayed beyond its original timeline of spring/summer 2022.
+In May 2022, Council endorsed pausing work on the HRA Policy Refresh program in response to significant staff resource challenges as well as backlog of projects that proceeded more slowly than usual during the pandemic.
+As a result, the broader community consultation scheduled as the next phase of the HRA Refresh program has not proceeded and the completion of the program overall has been delayed beyond its original 2022 timeline.

 What the Policy Refresh Entails